 A good town (the urban) is clearly defined and set apart from the countryside (the rural).
 The suburban has no place here.
 Hence the town needs to be as clearly marked out and defined as the individual family lots will be: to here, but no further.
 For this purpose we will mark out land to be used as a wall, raised embankment, hedge, fence, moat, canal, etc. Some sort of edge which is not routinely nor distractedly crossed.

-As for shape, I recommend a somewhat irregularly oval shape, near round in one extreme, or rice grain shaped in the other extreme, for the simple reason that the best towns and cities seems to be oval to some degree.
+As for shape, I recommend a somewhat irregularly oval shape, near round in one extreme, or rice grain shaped in the other extreme, for the simple reason that the best towns and cities seems to be oval to some degree5.
 As far as possible the existing topography should be kept or even enhanced.
 Perfectly flat land is only popular with boring developers.
 So: no bulldozing allowed.
 Existing trees should be left and existing paths should be left in place (even when slightly inconvenient).
 New paths and streets should follow the contours of the land.
 Anything historic (an old campsite, an ancient grave or remains of an old farmstead) should be kept and protected and venerated.
 History is in short supply in new developments, and interesting stories can be woven around something as mundane as an abandoned old cart or well.

 Water, energy, food and connections: the needs hierarchy of towns.

 Since the premise is Texas, and undeveloped land, I am imagining land that is more or less parched, but with short and intense annual rains that risk flooding the entire area.
-The town will be in a perpetual state of drought and need to be prepared for flash floods.
+The town will be in a perpetual state of drought and need to be prepared for flash floods6.
 Hence cisterns, reservoirs, water harvesting will be vital, and whatever gets built, roofs will harvest water into private cisterns or ponds, and all streets will direct stormwater to overflow-proofed cisterns.
 An area the size of two or three football pitches outside the town will be devoted to flood protection and temporary storage of water.
 During most the year this land will be dry and a perfect spot for sports, barbecues, festivals, playgrounds, fairs and markets.

 This arrangement should make the town self-sustainable in household water at least.
 Pumping groundwater should not be an option, it is simply not sustainable in an arid/semi-desert environment and Texans already know how to build and manage water harvesting infrastructure.
 There is no need to reinvent the wheel and spend tons of resources on piping in distant water.